 Student-athletes also have the opportunity to get involved with the Griz in the Community program, where they volunteer to speak with youth in the local schools or participate in one-day service projects coordinated with community organizations.
 As volunteers with this program, student-athletes gain valuable experience but also have the opportunity to show their appreciation of the generous support provided by surrounding communities.

 The University of Montana not only has an outstanding athletic program, but it is also one of the best in the country in academics.
 UM student-athletes excel in the classroom with the help of three academic advisors, who work directly with approximately 300 student-athletes in all 14 sports.

 The office of Athletic Academic Services has proven its success semester after semester with the student-athletes overall receiving higher cumulative and term GPA’s and holding more term credits than the general student population.

-UM's commitment to academic excellence was strengthened in 1992, with the implementation of a program to help student-athletes with weekly tracking of academic progress, advising of course curriculum, tutoring, referring to campus support services, and upholding NCAA compliance regulations.
+UM’s commitment to academic excellence was strengthened in 1992, when Marie Porter was hired as Montana’s first Coordinator of Athletic Academic Services.
+She implemented a program to help student-athletes with weekly tracking of academic progress, advising of course curriculum, tutoring, referring to campus support services, and upholding NCAA compliance regulations.

 - Online Stores

 Branzburg finishes Mountain Regional with .500 ...

 Semion Branzburg had a breakout performance in the most important tournament of the fall season. ...

 Griz give up two-goal lead, settle for tie

 Behind goals by freshman Hallie Widner and junior Mackenzie Akins, Montana built a 2-0 second-hal...